Christina Aguilera (album): Background and development

-She is a badass genius of singing.
+She is a badass genius for singing.
 She was put on this earth to sing, and I've worked with a lot of singers. ...
 When Aguilera met with us, she didn't care that she was auditioning for a record deal; she got into a performance zone that you see in artist much more mature than she is.

 After she was asked to hit a musical note required for "Reflection", she thought that the song could be the gateway into an album deal.
 Aguilera spent hours recording a cover of Whitney Houston's "Run to You", which included the note she was asked to hit.
 After successfully hitting the note, which she called "the note that changed my life", she was given the opportunity to record the song.
 To record the song, she flew to Los Angeles for roughly a week.
 Despite growing increasingly exhausted during the recording sessions, when she heard that a 90-piece orchestra would be arriving to record the instrumental she begged to stay and witness the event.
 She later called the experience "amazing".
 Due to the success around the recording of "Reflection", RCA wished for Aguilera to record and release an album by September 1998 to maintain the "hype" surrounding her at that time.
 The label laid the foundation for the album immediately and started presenting Aguilera with tracks for her debut album, which they later decided would have a January 1999 release.
-"Reflection" was written and produced by Matthew Wilder and David Zippel, whom later co-wrote with Aguilera "We're a Miracle".
+"Reflection" was written and produced by Matthew Wilder and David Zippel, whom later co-wrote "We're a Miracle" with Aguilera (which appeared on the Japanese edition of the album).